About Our Board

 The Monadnock Food Co-op’s Board of Directors, comprised of nine community members, plays a vital role in the success and sustainability of our co-op.
 They provide guidance, strategic planning, and oversight for our co-op.
 Also, they help ensure the store is run in a way that is financially responsible, socially conscious, and genuinely responsive to the wide interests of our Member-Owners.

 Member-Owners are welcome to attend a board meeting.
-Our board meets on the third Monday of the month at the Hannah Grimes Center from 4:45 – 6:.45 pm.
+Our board meets on the third Monday of the month (currently via zoom) from 4:45 – 6:.45 pm.
 We leave time at the beginning of each meeting for Member-Owner feedback and questions so feel free to join us.
-For more information or to RSVP to attend, e-mail email@example.com.
+For more information or to RSVP to attend, e-mail firstname.lastname@example.org.

 Interested in Joining Our Board of Directors?